What Are Corrugated Board Grades?

 Flute type weight tables

-As it is possible to vary a number of parameters when specifying the board type for packaging – such as paper weights, flute types and number of walls, it is actually possible to achieve similar performance with differing board grades.
+As it is possible to vary a number of parameters when specifying the board type for packaging – such as paper weights, flute types and number of walls, it is actually possible to achieve similar performance with different board grades.

 However, there are typical performance guidelines for the varying corrugated board grades that are often quoted.